What are the day-to-day operations of these routes?

 Why is the distributor selling?

-Currently there are 24 accounts that include grocery stores.
-The location of the accounts and the warehouse will be disclosed upon execution of a Non-Disclosure Agreement.
+Currently there are 37 accounts.
+The location of the accounts and the warehouse will be disclosed upon execution of an NDA.

 How long has the seller owned the business?